keboola/connection-docs/components/data-apps/oidc/auth0/index.md

 - Go to the data app's URL.
 - You should be redirected to the Auth0 consent screen.
 - Log in with your Auth0 account to verify your identity.
-- The Data App should display its content.
+- The data app should display its content.